ALai57/kaleidoscope/readme.md

 ## Modify default data in database so that HTML is directly saved in DB
 ## Modify the cljs code to recognize new data format
 ## Get JS working on load (component did mount)
+## Figure out why localhost has different landing page from website
 ## Modify AWS DB and deploy new code to website;;

 ## Start writing articles about building an OS